pseudoyim/FSND_final/README.md

 ```
 $ sudo apt-get install libapache2-mod-wsgi
 ```
 You then need to configure Apache to handle requests using the WSGI module.
-You’ll do this by editing the `/etc/apache2/sites-enabled/000-default.conf` file.
-This file tells Apache how to respond to requests, where to find the files for a particular site, etc.

 ### Make a wsgi app.
 Make `.wsgi` file for your app.